amolenk/dapr-hands-on/Assignment02/README.md

 ## DIY instructions

-Open the [dapr documentation](https://github.com/dapr/docs) and start hacking away.
+First open the `Assignment 2` folder in this repo in VS Code.
+Then open the [dapr documentation](https://github.com/dapr/docs) and start hacking away.
 Make sure the Government service is using `50001` as the dapr-grpc-port.
 If you need any hints, you may peek in the step-by-step part.

 ## Step by step instructions